vbud/vbud-website-archive/posts/20150427_auto-proxy-bash.md

 - panda
 ---

-I use OS X at work, and unfortunately the best network and client configuration is done for Windows.
+I use OS X at work, and unfortunately the network and client configuration only work seamlessly for Windows.
 OS X users are second-class citizens (Linux/Unix users have it even worse).

 When I am on my work's network, I must have Auto Proxy Discovery turned on in order to browse websites outside of the intranet.
 I would leave it on all the time, but then I have to wait for my browsers to attempt the proxy discovery when I am outside of my work network.